 Turn the mic on

 Once the microphone is connected, it’s action time.
 You will need software to record audio and then edit it, luckily there are many around.
-A quick google search will help you and then is just a matter of finding the right one for you and your needs.
+A quick google search will help you, and then it is just a matter of finding the right one for you and your needs.

 The right soundtrack

 Using royalty-free music is a must, as you want to avoid getting copyrighted, so be sure to check out our library of songs to find and download the right soundtracks for your podcast.
-Also be sure to read our article about How to use royalty-free music for podcasts to learn more about music with no copyright.
 We can’t wait to listen to your podcast!